gasduster99/primaryConcerns/README.md

 Above model suggests a mechanism for directly sampling voting outcomes for the purpose of simulating general election outcomes.
-As we all know, the person with the highest proportion of votes does not neccessarily win the election, each state has some number of electoral college votes which are generally speaking winner-take-all for the candidate who wins the highest number of votes in that state.
+As we all know, the person with the highest proportion of votes does not necessarily win the election, each state has some number of electoral college votes which are generally speaking winner-take-all for the candidate who wins the highest number of votes in that state.